theemadnes/mesh-cnbl-internal-01/README.md

 the Gateway API controller is automatically installed on GKE Autopilot clusters, but must be manually enabled for GKE Standard clusters; see https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway-existing-cluster

-we'll test access using a GCE VM to call mesh-based services, traversing an internal HTTP proxy LB
+we'll test access using a GCE VM to call mesh-based services, traversing an internal HTTP(S) proxy LB

 this also assumes that all necessary APIs have been enabled within the project

 architecture is:

-`internal client -> HTTP load balancer -> ingress gateway pods (via NEGs w/ custom health check) -> backend service`
+`internal client -> HTTP(S) load balancer -> ingress gateway pods (via NEGs w/ custom health check + self-signed demo cert both at load balancer and ingress gateway pods) -> backend service`

 ### setup